hirwacedric123/urqrplate/README.md

 # QRPlate

-The QRPlate is a system made to enahance the ALU Dining Management process, a web and mobile-based solution designed to streamline the dining experience at the African Leadership University.
+The QRPlate is a system made to enhance the UR Dining Management process, a web and mobile-based solution designed to streamline the dining experience at the University of Rwanda.
 By leveraging QR code technology, this system automates student attendance tracking, minimizes long queues, and eliminates issues related to manual ticketing.
 This document serves as the foundational guide for the project throughout the course.